 Atomic vapours provide a platform to implement these memories.
 Alkali gases have strong dipole moments combined with high atomic densities, resulting in large light-matter coupling.
 The high efficiencies, high bandwidths, and operation at ambient temperatures provide a scalable platform for fast quantum memories in a quantum network.

 In the context of local quantum networks, a high repetition rate is desirable and therefore broadband realizations of quantum memories are required.
-Off-resonant Raman-based memory protocols are capable of broadband operation – e.g the Raman quantum memory.
+Off-resonant Raman-based memory protocols are capable of broadband operation – e.g the Raman quantum memory (based on the Raman effect phenomenon, discovered and pioneered by Sir Chandrasekhara Venkata Raman).
 The memory is characterised by two optical fields, signal and control, that are in a lambda configuration.
 The fields are detuned off single-photon resonance but are on two-photon resonance.
 The strong control pulse dresses the atomic system providing a broad virtual state to which the signal field couples efficiently to, with the bandwidth being determined by that of the control pulse.
 A single photon can then be mapped to the entire ensemble, being stored in a collective coherence or spin wave, which is then read out later with a second control pulse.